rza101/ESP-Arduino-IOT/README.md

 # ESP-Arduino-IOT

-Using serial communication between Arduino and ESP8266 (because i use  ESP-01 and the GPIOs are limited and not practical to use)
+Using serial communication between Arduino and ESP8266 (because i use  ESP-01 and the GPIOs are limited and not practical to use).
+Now can be used without Arduino (esp8266 only)

-**UPDATE**

-Now can be used without arduino (esp8266 only)

 **Features**